Aakash0519/csswg-test/README.md

 * https://github.com/w3c/web-platform-tests/tree/master/css

-Issues and pull requests on this repository are kept for historical interest only; no new issues should be opened: they will be as heard as a tree falling in a abandoned forest.
+Issues and pull requests on this repository are kept for historical interest only; no new issues should be opened: they will be as regarded as a tree falling in a abandoned forest.

 If you have an existing pull request open here, feel free to push new changes